-The Ezakheni WTP (Figure 13.24, Table 13.19) abstracts water from the uThukela River Weir (Table 13.5), the yield of which is currently unknown.
-The WTP has a design capacity of 32 M l /day (Umgeni Water 2016: 46)28 with UAP Phase 2 reporting that the WTP was operating between 47 M l /day and 51 M l /day (160% of design capacity) in August 2015 (2016: 46).
-An Umgeni Water 2017 Process Audit reported that on the day of assessment (June 2017), the inflow rate was 49 M l /day (Umgeni Water 2017: 11).
-Metered readings from the plant over a eleven-month period (January to November 2019) indicate that the plant was producing up to 38 M l /day.
-In an effort to improve the water quality at the plant, the production at the plant has been decreased to an average of 30 to 33 M l /day since late 2019 to present (March 2021).
-Another reason for the reduction in production is the maintenance and repairs that are being carried out within the plant.
+The Ezakheni WTP (Figure 13.24, Table 13.20) abstracts water from the uThukela River Weir (Table 13.6), the yield of which is currently unknown.
+The WTP has a design capacity of 32 Ml/day (Umgeni Water 2016: 46)28 with UAP Phase 2 reporting that the WTP was operating between 47 Ml/day and 51 Ml/day (160% of design capacity) in August 2015 (2016: 46).
+An Umgeni Water 2017 Process Audit reported that on the day of assessment (June 2017), the inflow rate was 49 Ml/day (Umgeni Water 2017: 11).
+Metered readings from the plant over an eleven-month period (January to November 2019) indicate that the plant was producing up to 38 Ml/day.
+In an effort to improve the water quality at the plant, the production at the plant was decreased to an average of 30 to 33 Ml/day between late 2019 to June 2021. uThukela DM (uTDM) resumed operation of this plant in July 2021, and relinquished UW of operations of the plant, its associated bulk lines and pump stations.
+Since 01 August 2022, the plant has been averaging only 35.61 Ml/day as a result of issues with the raw water pumps (as described below).
+The plant is still exempt from loadshedding.

-Combined raw water abstraction is in the order of 42 Ml/day (March 2021).
+Combined raw water abstraction is currently in the order of 30 Ml/day (February 2023).
 The operators are running three APE turbine pumps at a time and three APE turbine pumps are on standby.
-A total of six new APE turbine pumps were fitted within the raw water pump station in 2020.
-The Flygt submersible pumps are no longer in use.
+A total of six new APE turbine pumps were fitted within the raw water pump station in 2020 (The Flygt submersible pumps are no longer in use).
+However, uTDM are now operating submersible (Amandla) pumps as of May 2022, since the APE pumps sustained damage during the April 2022 floods (still being repaired).
 Prior to 2020, the water losses within the plant treatment process was in the order of twenty percent, as there was no means with which to recycle backwash water or waste water (from desludging clarifiers and pre-settling tanks).
 A further reason for high water losses within the plant was that the backwashing of the filters was not particularly efficient (due to the design and the lack of automation).
-UW has made progress in addressing this issue.
-The circular clarifier and the filter 3 were rehabilitated in 2020.
+UW had made progress in addressing this issue, before hand over to uTDM.
+The circular clarifier and filter 3 were rehabilitated in 2020.
 All backwash water is now redirected to the head of the works.
-As such, the water losses of the plant have dropped to nine percent (March 2021).29
+As such, the water losses of the plant have dropped to nine percent by March 2021.29